Generalized Fock space and fractional derivatives with Applications to Uniqueness of Sampling and Interpolation Sets: Introduction

-One principal problem in modern signal and image processing consists the construction of frames arising from discretization of integral transforms (e.g. wavelet and Gabor systems).
-This problem has its origins in quantum mechanics and in information theory (see J. von Neumann, D. Gabor) where one aims to represent functions in terms of time-frequency atoms which have a minimal support in the time-frequency plane.
-For practical applications the continuous transforms are substituted by discrete systems in form of frames which represent a generalization of biorthogonal bases.
-Usually, frames are obtained by discretizing the parameter space, which leads to the problem of finding conditions for a lattice in the parameter space to be dense enough to create a frame.
-In the case of Gabor systems K. Gr\"ochenig and Y. Lyubarskii established a machinery which allows to find lattices for the construction of Gabor frames with Hermite functions as window functions by connecting the Gabor system with the standard orthonormal basis in the Fock space via the Bargmann transform (see \cite{GL2007,GL2009}).
-This reduces the problem of finding lattice constants for the frame parameters to the problem of sets of interpolation and uniqueness of entire functions belonging to the Fock space.
-This last problem has been studied in detail by K. Seip and co-authors, see~\cite{K92, K292, BSK93, Abreu}.
-But, as we will show in the present paper, the proposed method is much more general than the case of Gabor frames seems to indicate.
-While the classic setting of the Fock space is linked to the classic derivative and multiplication operators we will consider the case of Gelfond-Leontiev derivatives in this paper.
-This type of derivatives includes many important examples as special cases, like fractional derivatives of Caputo or Riemann-Liouville type (the latter via changing of the ground state) or difference-differential operators linked to finite reflection groups, also known as Dunkl operators.
-While the former is being applied in a variety of areas, like fractional mechanics or grey noise analysis in stochastic processes, the latter appear in the study of Calogero-Sutherland-Moser models for n-particle systems.
+Thus, having this in mind, this method of Lyubarskii turns out to be much more general than the case of Gabor frames seems to indicate.
+While the classic setting of the Fock space is linked to the classic derivative and multiplication operators we focus our attention on the case of Gelfond-Leontiev derivatives (for further details, see \cite{K1994}).
+This type of derivatives includes many important examples as special cases, like fractional derivatives of Caputo or Riemann-Liouville type (the latter via a change of the ground state) or difference-differential operators linked to finite reflection groups, also known as Dunkl operators.
+While the former is being applied in a variety of areas, like fractional mechanics or grey noise analysis in stochastic processes, the latter appears in the study of Calogero-Sutherland-Moser models for n-particle systems.
 For this type of operators we are going to construct and study the corresponding Fock space and the connected Bargmann transform.
-This will allow us to establish the necessary density theorems for sampling and interpolation sequences in these Fock spaces.
-To show the applicability of the Gröchenig-Lyubarskii theory we are going to establish lattice conditions for the existence of frames for the corresponding integral transform like in the classic case of the Gabor transform.
+This will allow us to establish the necessary density theorems for sampling and interpolation sequences in these Fock spaces under some additional conditions.
+To show the applicability of the Gr\"ochenig-Lyubarskii theory we are going to establish lattice conditions for the existence of frames for the corresponding integral transform like in the classic case of the Gabor transform.
 Furthermore, given the importance of the class of operators under consideration we can see applications in quantum mechanics, stochastic analysis, signal processing or other fields, not only for the discussion of frame construction, but also for representation of coherent states in terms of position and momentum operators.